-This is our 27th post in our PMP Concepts Learning Series
+This is our 27th post in our Project Management Professional (PMP)® Concepts Learning Series

 Designed to help those that are preparing to take the PMP or CAPM Certification Exam, each post within this series presents a comparison of common concepts that appear on the PMP and CAPM exams.